cr0m/autoRestartScript/README.md

-# autoRestartScript
+# autoRestartScript -- Automatic script restarting.
 Modify a running script quicker.
-Removes the process of stopping & starting a script after editing & saving it.
+This removes the process of stopping & starting a script after editing & saving it.

 Run autoRestart.py while editing to auto kill script and re start it after an edit/save.
 Set path and filename.